-This basically refers to the amount of time the lens takes to switch the shade from normal inactive shade of 3 or 4 to the active shade of 8 or more.
+This basically refers to the amount of time the lens takes to switch the shade from a normal inactive shade of 3 or 4 to the active shade of 8 or more.
 Ideally, this duration should be as short as possible.
 Note that the lesser the time taken by the lens to switch between different shades, the better.
 This way, the welder’s eyes will be shielded from the high-intensity light produced whenever one is welding.

 You will release that the entry-level welding helmet lenses are normally rated at 1/3600 of one second.
 However, the industrial helmet lenses are normally rated at 1/20000 of one second.
-If you are looking for a cool welding helmet for short welding, it is important that you choose helmets with 1/20000 lens reaction time rate.
+If you are looking for a cool welding helmet for short welding, it is important that you choose helmets with a 1/20000 lens reaction time rate.

 5. Delay control

 With an adjustable delay control, you will be able to set how long the lens will need to remain dark after the arc work is finished.
-Technically, short delay is ideal for the track welding process.
+Technically, a short delay is ideal for the track welding process.
 This is because the welder will even be able to do the work faster.
-On the other hand, long delay might be very helpful if you are dealing with high amperage welding.
+On the other hand, the long delay might be very helpful if you are dealing with high amperage welding.

 6. Sensitivity control